-- All required hours must be complete. - All course work, assignments, make-up hours and make-up assignments must be complete. - Students must have a grade point average of 80% or above. - Students must satisfactorily perform and pass the applicable clinical portion of the program. - All financial obligations must be met and satisfied, to include financial aid exit counseling, as applicable. - Pass the final comprehensive exam at a minimum "95% predicted probability of passing NCLEX-PN®". - All Library books returned.
+- All required hours must be completed. - All coursework, assignments, make-up hours, and make-up assignments must be complete. - Students must have a grade point average of 80% or above. - Students must satisfactorily perform and pass the applicable clinical portion of the program. - All financial obligations must be met and satisfied, to include financial aid exit counseling, as applicable. - Pass the final comprehensive exam at a minimum "95% predicted probability of passing NCLEX-PN®". - All Library books returned.